Quick Overview

 CRISPR-Net provides a robust method for performing genome-wide off-target scoring in advance, allowing researchers to mitigate risks and ensure the safety and efficacy of CRISPR system design and application.
 After selecting suitable sgRNAs based on predictions, it remains critical to rigorously validate their off-target effects using scientific methodologies.

 As a leader in the field of gene editing technology services, CD Genomics is dedicated to providing comprehensive and high-quality technical support to researchers.
-We offer a wide range of services, including in vivo off-target detection using GUIDE-seq, in vitro detection with AID-seq, and amplicon-based sequencing for editing efficiency evaluation.
+We offer a wide range of services, including in vivo off-target detection, in vitro off-target detection, and amplicon-based sequencing for editing efficiency evaluation.

 References